amirhomayoun/amirsadoughi.com/content/post/de-googlify-your-life.md

     * Other services
         * Switch your domain management from Google domains to Namecheap
         * Switch from Google keep to a note taking and syncing via syncthing system
+        * Switch your DNS server from Google's to Dns.watch or OpenNIC